 The statistics which back this claim up are almost entirely inaccurate.
 According to FBI NICS statistics (Total, Denials), a total of 198,878,924 instant checks have been run nationwide from November 30, 1998 to November 30, 2014, and 1,155,606 were denied – about one-half of one percent.
 Around 1% are denied at time of sale, but most of these turn out to be false positives and in a few cases, people who are technically prohibited but not dangerous such as those with old misdemeanor convictions.

-In Oregon, background checks are currently requires for all firearms sales and transfers with exceptions only for immediate family.
+In Oregon, background checks are currently required for all firearms sales and transfers with exceptions only for immediate family.
 The Oregon State Police are the ‘point of contact’ for running checks in Oregon; sellers do not contact FBI/NICS directly.
-From Oregon State Police data, there were 287,080 checks run by dealers in 2017 and 2,542 resulted in denials or ‘delays’ – .89 of 1% of the total checks.
-A ‘delay’ is not an outright denial but indicates something came up during the check which needs to be investigated.
-Of those 2,542, 189 resulted in arrest or arrest warrant for prohibited person attempting to acquire a firearm, or 7.4% of the denials/delays.
-Therefore over 92% of the denials or delays were not for prohibited people.
+From 2017 Oregon State Police data, there were 287,080 checks run by dealers in 2017 and 2,542 resulted in denial investigations or .89 of 1%.
+But of those 2,542, 1,050 ended in actual denials according to newer OSP data or about .36 of 1%.

-So bear in mind when proponents throw the number of denials that sounds like 1% of the total checks, that the 1% represents both denials and delays for investigation, NOT just denials.
+So bear in mind when proponents throw the number of denials that sounds like 1% of the total checks, that the 1% represents both denials and denial investigation, NOT just denials.
 A good example of this dishonesty/naïveté is the written testimony of Portland Mayor Charlie Hales, who claimed that all 2,300 denials in Oregon during 2012 (about 1% of the total checks) were “individuals with criminal records.”
-Over 90% of them were not.
+Over 50% of them were not.